zt-iot/rabbit/proverif_local_facts.md

 ## Implementation acceptance checks

-The implementation PR must add focused regression examples under `examples/proverif_verification/`, covering these obligations:
+Regression examples under `examples/proverif_verification/` cover these implementation obligations:

 - The `issue20.rab` production/consumption path reaches its final event.
 - A fact's arguments reach the branch body; different declarations do not